* Falling oil prices hit energy sector, materials shares off

 By Caroline Valetkevitch

-NEW YORK, Sept 17 (Reuters) - U.S. stocks declined in light trading on Monday after a rally that drove the S&P 500 index to its highest level in nearly five years and as a sell-off in oil hit energy shares.
+NEW YORK, Sept 17 (Reuters) - U.S. stocks fell on Monday in light trading after a rally that drove the S&P 500 last week to its highest level in nearly five years and as falling oil prices hit energy shares.

-Stocks rode a four-day streak of gains last week to advance 1.9 percent, getting a charge from the Federal Reserve’s new stimulus measures that could keep equities buoyed for months.
-The Fed’s action followed a decision by the European Central Bank to support debt-ridden euro-zone nations by purchasing their debt.
+The decline broke a four-day streak of gains for the S&P 500.
+On Friday, both the Dow and the S&P 500 ended at highs not seen since December 2007, after the Federal Reserve on Thursday unveiled new stimulus measures that could keep equities buoyed for months.
+The action followed a decision by the European Central Bank to support debt-ridden euro-zone nations by purchasing their debt.

-An S&P index of energy shares fell 0.7 percent, slipping in sync with falling oil prices.
-Exxon Mobil shed 0.5 percent to percent to $91.83.
+An S&P index of energy shares fell 0.8 percent, slipping in sync with oil prices, which tumbled sharply in afternoon trading.
+Exxon Mobil shed 0.4 percent to percent to $91.91.

-The market’s losses were limited by Apple Inc, which hit another all-time high of $699.54 with demand for its new iPhone 5 exceeding initial supply.
+The market’s losses were limited by Apple Inc, which hit another all-time high of $699.80 with demand for its new iPhone 5 exceeding initial supply.
 The company booked 2 million orders in one day and pushed the delivery date for some pre-orders to next month.
-In late afternoon trading, Apple’s stock rose 0.9 percent to $697.62.
+At the close, Apple’s stock rose 1.2 percent to $699.78.

-The S&P 500 materials index slid 1.4 percent, and led the S&P 500’s decline.
+Gold and other commodities also fell for the day, and the S&P 500 materials index slid 1.5 percent, leading the S&P 500’s decline.
 JP Morgan cut its ratings on a number of metals companies, including AK Steel, which dropped 5.8 percent to $5.53.

 Investors also focused on turmoil overseas.
 Protesters in Afghanistan and Indonesia burnt U.S. flags and chanted “Death to America” on Monday in renewed demonstrations over a film mocking the Prophet Mohammad.